fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

     ![](./images/mls2_1903.png)

-3. If you have used GCP before and your free trial has expired, then the services you will use in this chapter will cost you some money.
+3. If you have used GCP before and your free trial has expired, then the services you will use in this lab will cost you some money.
     It should not be too much, especially if you remember to turn off the services when you do not need them anymore.
 Make sure you understand and agree to the pricing conditions before you run any